DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 ## Remote Data Loading on Demand

-You can handle the Grid's tree data state changes to request nested data from the server according to the expanded row id.
+You can handle the Grid's tree data state changes to request nested data from the server according to the expanded row ID.

 Tree data options are updated once an end-user interacts with the UI.
 Handle option changes using the `TreeDataState` plugin's `onExpandedRowIdsChange` event and request data from the server using the applied tree data options.
 Once the page data is received from the server, pass it to the `Grid` component's `rows` property.